• Skip to primary navigation

 Getting a Doctors’ Statement

-Your doctors’ statement is the most critical part of the discharge application process.
+Your doctors’ statement is the most critical part of the application process when getting a student loan discharged.
 In it your doctor must address the specific unemployability criteria, verify that your disability prevents you from engaging in meaningful employment, and discuss exactly why this is the case.

 If you are receiving or approved for SSI or SSDI payments, this could be helpful – but again, SSI and/or SSDI are no substitute for a proper disability income insurance strategy.
 These federal programs are designed to keep you from becoming destitute.
 SSI and SSDI are not designed to help you protect a doctors’ income and your family’s lifestyle against the risk of a disability.